RyanLHicks/data_analysis_excel/README.md

 - Power Pivot
 - Power Query
 ### The Future
 - I hope to use these learned skills to advance my personal career and use it to analyze a wide variety of disciplines ready to be looked at.
 I think using this tool is great for piecing together massive amounts of data and visualizing it all in one.
-I want to eventually use it for my passions in nuclear energy and pharmacy and uncover hidden data to help me make well informed decisions based on critical data
+I want to eventually use it for my passions in nuclear energy and pharmacy and uncover hidden data to help me make well informed decisions based on critical data.
 ### Sources
 - Luke Barousse
 - Jobs Data Information